govau/notify-client-java/DOCUMENTATION.md

 A unique identifier of the sender of the text message notification.
 To find this information, go to the __Text Message sender__ settings screen:

-1. Sign in to your GOV.AU Notify account.
+1. Sign in to your Notify.gov.au account.
 1. Go to __Settings__.
 1. If you need to change to another service, select __Switch service__ in the top right corner of the screen and select the correct one.
 1. Go to the __Text Messages__ section and select __Manage__ on the __Text Message sender__ row.